inspektor-gadget/inspektor-gadget/docs/install.md

 # Deploy to minikube and minikube-m03 nodes only
 $ kubectl gadget deploy --node-selector 'kubernetes.io/hostname in (minikube, minikube-m03)'
 ```

+### Deploying into a custom namespace

+By default Inspektor Gadget is deployed to the namespace `gadget`.
+This can be changed with the `--gadget-namespace` flag.
+When using gadgets (e.g. `kubectl gadget trace exec`) the deployed namespace is discovered automatically and no additional flags are needed during the usage.
+For `undeploy` the `--gadget-namespace` flag is mandatory.

 ### Hook Mode